 Humanitarian action must be carried out on the basis of need alone, giving priority to the most urgent cases of distress and making no distinction on the basis of nationality, race, gender, religious belief, class or political opinions.

 Humanitarian action must be autonomous from the political, economic, military or other objectives that any actor may hold with regard to areas where humanitarian action is being implemented.

 We will not knowingly – or through negligence – allow ourselves or our employees to be used to gather information of a political, military or economically sensitive nature for governments, nor will we act as instruments of foreign policy of donor governments.

 PHF members are accountable towards beneficiaries.
 Members will strive for beneficiary involvement at all stages of the project cycles and ensure that vulnerable and marginalized groups are involved in the decision making process for issues that impact them and their families and communities.
 Genuine attempts will also be made to ensure that two-way communication strategies between all stakeholders are put in place to improve overall service delivery to program participants.

 Members shall strive to address vulnerabilities and inequalities; by doing so respecting the basic rights of everyone for life in dignity.
-Members should recognise everyone as a member of society with the right to be equally supported and empowered.
+Members should recognize everyone as a member of society with the right to be equally supported and empowered.
 Members will choose strategies based on values of respect, equity, solidarity and justice.
-Members will avoid strategies that potentially stereotype, sensationalise or discriminate against people, situations, or places.
+Members will avoid strategies that potentially stereotype, sensationalize or discriminate against people, situations, or places.